Our mission is to eliminate preventable vision loss in children.

 Learn about extraordinary people who devoted their lives to improving vision care for children, so that children could have a life with good sight.
 Discover the magnificent scientific discoveries in pediatric ophthalmology and strabismus that have opened doors to better care of children’s eye and vision health and of adults with strabismus.
 Take pride in the captivating stories of marvelous teachers, surgeons, clinicians, scientists, innovators, humanitarians, and visionaries, as told in their biographical sketches on display in this traveling and online exhibit.

-Marshall M. Parks M.D.
-Medal – As a tribute to the legacy of the CEF founder, the Parks Medal is awarded to individuals that have made significant contributions to the field of pediatric ophthalmology and strabismus.
+Marshall M. Parks Medal – As a tribute to the legacy of the CEF/FAAPOS founder, the Parks Medal is awarded to individuals that have made significant contributions to the field of pediatric ophthalmology and strabismus.

-Champions for Vision Award – As a tribute to the legacy of the longtime CEF Chairman, this award celebrates individuals and organizations that have made extraordinary efforts to champion children’s vision.
+Champions for Vision Award – This award celebrates individuals and organizations that have made extraordinary efforts to champion children’s vision.

 $10 provides educational resources for our Screen Eyes Early campaign to heighten awareness about childhood vision loss.

-$25 reaches 100 pediatricians with vision screening and amblyopia prevention information, and provides information about how to incorporate instrument-based vision screening in their practices.
+$25 reaches 100 pediatricians with vision screening and amblyopia prevention information and provides information about how to incorporate instrument-based vision screening in their practices.

 $100 honors the extraordinary achievements featured in the Pediatric Ophthalmology & Strabismus Hall of Fame, preserving the history of the profession and inspiring the future by highlighting magnificent achievements.